Naperville Pedestrian Accident Lawyer

 - Filing a claim with your driver's insurance policy— there are clauses in many insurance policies that may allow you to file a claim against your insurance if the driver is uninsured or underinsured.
 These clauses could provide one avenue to collect the difference.

 - Use your health insurance to cover the difference— health insurance is there to cover medical expenses regardless of how you have been injured.
 In addition, we can negotiate with your insurance company to ensure you get the most out of your health insurance coverage during your claim.

 - Suing the driver directly— if the driver has assets that could be used to cover the cost of your medical expenses and other expenses, our pedestrian accident attorneys could sue them directly.

 Statute of Limitations

 Under Illinois law, injured pedestrians and surviving family members who lost a loved one in a pedestrian accident can file a personal injury lawsuit seeking financial compensation.

-However, the state legislature had limited that amount of time to file a claim to two years from when the accident occurred, the victim died, or other circumstances.
+However, the state legislature have limited the time victims can file claims to two years from when the accidents occurred, the victim died, or other circumstances.

 Once that time has passed, you will be forever barred from seeking maximum compensation in the courts to recoup economic and non-economic damages.
 However, there could be extenuating circumstances that can allow you to extend the time limit.